stuartcusackie/statamic-blade-view-data/README.md

 StatData::globalSet('social')['facebook_url']
 ```

-To use it in classes we need a forward slash:
+To use it in classes or components we need a forward slash:

 ```
 $page = \StatData::page();